Planning Ahead To Protect Loved Ones

 From long-term care planning to Medicaid planning, and veterans’ benefits, the Estate Planning Law Group of Georgia is dedicated to helping you plan for the future, regardless of what may come.

 Helping You Qualify For Medicaid

 Long-term care is extremely expensive today, and the cost will only increase over time.
 Many people who need the assistance of a nursing home or other type of long-term assistance simply cannot afford to pay for it out of their own pockets.
 If you or a loved one is in need of long-term care, working with an experienced Medicaid planning attorney is very important.

-The professionals of the ESTATE PLANNING LAW GROUP OF GEORGIA, James M. Miskell P.C., understand the complicated and confusing process of qualifying for Medicaid.
+The professionals at the Estate Planning Law Group of Georgia understand the complicated and confusing process of qualifying for Medicaid.
 From our offices in Johns Creek and Lawrenceville, we can discuss strategies for decreasing your assets to ensure you or your loved one receives the care you need.